BerkeleyLearnVerify/Scenic/docs/reference/dynamic_scenarios.rst

 	d.
 If the scenario has a :keyword:`compose` block, run it for one time step (i.e. resume it until it or a subscenario it is currently running using :keyword:`do` executes :keyword:`wait`).
 	   If the block executes a :keyword:`require` statement with a false condition, reject the simulation.
-	   If it executes :keyword:`terminate`, or finishes executing, go to step (e) below to stop the scenario.
+	   If it executes :keyword:`terminate` or :keyword:`terminate simulation`, or finishes executing, go to step (e) below to stop the scenario.

 	e.
-If the scenario is stopping for one of the reasons above, first check if any of the :term:`temporal requirements` were not satisfied: if so, reject the simulation.
+If the scenario is stopping for one of the reasons above, first recursively stop any sub-scenarios it is running, then revert the effects of any :keyword:`override` statements it executed.
+	   Next, check if any of its :term:`temporal requirements` were not satisfied: if so, reject the simulation.
-	   Otherwise, the scenario returns to its parent scenario if it was invoked using :keyword:`do`; if it was the top-level scenario, we set a flag indicating the top-level scenario has terminated.
+	   Otherwise, the scenario returns to its parent scenario if it was invoked using :keyword:`do`; if it was the top-level scenario, or if it executed :keyword:`terminate simulation`, we set a flag indicating the top-level scenario has terminated.
 	   (We do not terminate immediately since we still need to check monitors in the next step.)

 2. Save the values of all :keyword:`record` statements, as well as :keyword:`record initial` statements if it is time step 0.

-3. Run each :term:`monitor` for one time step (i.e. resume it until it executes :keyword:`wait`).
+3. Run each :term:`monitor` instantiated in the currently-running scenarios for one time step (i.e. resume it until it executes :keyword:`wait`).
    If it executes a :keyword:`require` statement with a false condition, reject the simulation.
+   If it executes :keyword:`terminate`, stop the scenario which instantiated it as in step (1e) above.
-   If it executes :keyword:`terminate`, set the termination flag (and continue running any other monitors).
+   If it executes :keyword:`terminate simulation`, set the termination flag (and continue running any other monitors).

 4. If the termination flag is set, any of the :keyword:`terminate simulation when` conditions are satisfied, or a time limit passed to `Simulator.simulate` has been reached, go to step (10) to terminate the simulation.